-Corequisite: MATH 160 or equivalent.
+Corequisite: MATH 141 or MATH 151 or equivalent.

 Restricted to first- and second-year students.
 Students cannot receive credit for both PHYS 110 and PHYS 101.

 PHYS 120 - Core Concepts in Physics II

 An introductory, calculus-based physics course covering fundamental physical concepts from relativity, electricity and magnetism.
 One laboratory and one recitation session per week.